This Instant Pot adaptation of a classic Korean chicken dish is so quick and easy! It’s packed with so much flavors!

 My love for the Instant Pot grows with each use!
 I’ve been making this classic Korean chicken dish, called dakbokkeumtang (닭볶음탕) or dakdoritang (닭도리탕), using the Pressure Cooker function of the Instant Pot.
 I love how quick this juicy, flavorful dish is!

-The flavor of this Instant Pot adaptation is very similar to the original recipe — spicy, savory, and slightly sweet!
+The flavor of this Instant Pot adaptation is very similar to my stove top recipe — spicy, savory, and slightly sweet!
 However, I’ve made a few minor changes for this recipe, adding some doenjang (Korean fermented soybean paste) and oyster sauce, which are packed with intense savory flavors.

 What chicken parts to use

 Dakbokkeumtang is made with small, bone-in chicken pieces.
-Since this dish is very commonly made at home, you can buy a whole chicken pre-cut for this dish at markets in Korea.
+Since this dish is very commonly made at home, markets in Korea sell whole chicken pre-cut for this dish.

-Korean markets around here also sell small chicken pieces which are labeled for dakbokkeumtang or dakdoritang, but they are large drumsticks cut in half crosswise.
+Korean markets around here also carry small chicken pieces which are labeled for dakbokkeumtang or dakdoritang, but they are usually large drumsticks cut in half crosswise.
 I used them in this post.
 Wings, small drumsticks, and thighs are all good choices.

 If the chicken parts are big and you don’t want to bother cutting them in half through the bones, make a couple of slits on the thick parts of the meat for the sauce to penetrate well.